webcamoid/webcamoid/README.md

 5. Your DE/WM version.
 6. Any other useful information.

 Send this list to the [issues page](http://github.com/hipersayanX/webcamoid/issues).
-Please report **ANY** problem you have with Webcamod in the official website, help to centralize information in one unique place.
+Please report **ANY** problem you have with Webcamoid in the official website, help to centralize information in one unique place.